simondotsh/simondotsh.github.io/_posts/2022-06-06-bloodhound-contains-edge.md

 <img src="/assets/img/bh-contains-edge/descendsto-gpo-path-da.png" width="70%"/>

 1. We no longer see where the GPO is linked, and the path it has to take to compromise the user.
-This could be improved by adding a property to GPO objects depicting where they are linked, or simply query for its `GpLink` relationships.
+This could be improved by adding a property to GPO objects depicting where they are linked, or simply query for its `GPLink` relationships.
 Then, we can use the distinguished name of the end object to reconstruct the path the GPO is taking.
 2. Compromising a principal from a GPO is counted as only one relationship, and therefore risks of being reported more often when using the `shortestPath` function.
 Keep in mind that this problem is also true for many other cases, since all relationships have the same weight in the eyes of `shortestPath`.
 This leads to a chain of `MemberOf` costing more than a single `ForceChangePassword`, despite needing no operation on the domain to leverage the former.

 Regardless, in my situation, these downsides are significantly easier to deal with than attempting to manually filter out false positives.